This post may contain affiliate links. We may receive compensation when you click on these links. For more information, see our disclosure here.

 Introduction

 Sawm, or Islamic fasting is one of the five pillars of Islam.
-These pillars represent the fundamental acts of worship and devotion that are mandatory for all Muslims.
-It holds profound significance in the lives of millions of Muslims worldwide.
+These pillars represent the fundamental acts of worship and devotion and every Muslim must follow them.
+Fasting is a big part of Muslim life and is practiced by millions of people around the world.

 Origins of Sawm